-While you’re working, you may need to pay for a child care service for your kids so that someone is watching them during your work day.
+While you’re working, you may need to pay for a child care service for your kids.
 These expenses are usually deductible for tax purposes.
-Be sure to keep all the receipts and documentation for costs such as caregivers, daycare centers and camps.
+Be sure to keep all the receipts and documentation for costs such as caregivers, daycare centers, and camps.

 One of the great things about the Canadian taxation system is people who obtain an education are rewarded through big tax breaks.
 Be sure to keep records of all the education costs you incur including tuition, other student fees, textbooks, and other educational equipment.
-Usually, academic institutions issue a T2202 to their students through a student portal which is a tax document for education, similar to a T4.
+Usually, academic institutions issue a T2202 to their students through a student portal which is a tax document for education, similar to receiving a T4 document from your employer.
 In addition, interest paid on student loans is another tax credit you can claim.